 So talk to a derm about a solution if you're sweating buckets.
 These days, there are all kinds of stay-dry strategies you can try.

 "There is a topical glycopyrrolate — a towelette that stops the effect of the plexus of nerves that controls the sweat glands," Dr. Hartman says.
 "Botox injections can also temporarily stop these nerves from firing and producing more sweat."
+These treatments typically are effective for three to four months.

 So, How Bad Is It Really to Use Antiperspirant?